-- Karim Rahemtulla, Research Director of Agora Publishing, replaces Chris Weber as Investment Director and becomes Editor of The Oxford Alert trading service.
+- Karim Rahemtulla, Research Director, replaces Chris Weber as Investment Director and becomes Editor of The Oxford Alert trading service.

 - The Club grows to more than 36,000 Members in over 100 countries, and offers Members additional benefits including access to an in-house research staff and a member service staff – all employed at the Club’s new mansion in the historic Mt.
 Vernon district in downtown Baltimore (“The Clubhouse”).

 - Local publishing offices are established in London, Bonn (under the name of The Zurich Club) and Paris.

 - By the end of 1996, The Oxford Communiqué is published in three different languages: English, French and German, all still delivered by mail only.